jimjest1/jimjest1/README.md

-- 👋 Hi, I’m @jimjest1
+- 👋 Hi, I’m @jimjest1,
-- Trying to learn ansible.
+- Trying to learn everything.

 <!---
 jimjest1/jimjest1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.